samarth-robo/ContactPose-ML/README.md

 architecture combination.
 The script also has support for visualizing progress with `visdom`, logging to a txt file, and resuming optimization from a checkpoint.

+## Other Scripts
+- `utils/prepare_data.py`: Pre-processes data to be used for training (e.g. extract hand pose features). `get_data.py` already downloads the pre-processed data used in our experiments in `data/skeleton_prediction_data`.